 - Make restrictions to all outgoing calls made after office hours

-- Unless absolutely necessary turn off remote access to the systems features
+- Unless absolutely necessary, turn off remote access to the systems features

-- Disable all admin short codes
+- Disable all administration short codes

-- Constantly review all call records for any unusual activities
+- Constantly review all call records for any unusual activities – familiarise yourself with what’s normal, so you’ll be able to immediatelt identify what’s not

 - You get a “busy” error message when trying to receive a voicemail